Counterfactual Mean-variance Optimization: Empirical Studies

 Figure \ref{fig:proportion_open_appointments} shows the estimated optimal proportion of open appointments under the two counterfactual conditions and the observable condition, across a range of values of the risk tolerance parameter $\lambda$.
 Because utilization is higher on average for open-access appointments, the optimal proportion increases as risk tolerance increases.
 Because personal calls ($A=1$) increase utilization for fixed appointments compared to automated ones ($A=0$), the optimal proportion of open-access appointments is smaller if personal calls were to be implemented globally than if automated calls were to be implemented globally, or if the provider were to continue with the current practice of automated reminder calls for some appointments or personally made for others.

 Figure \ref{fig:appointments_pareto} shows the estimated counterfactual Pareto-efficient frontiers for the three conditions, with each curve spanning $\lambda \in [0, 2]$.
 The leftmost point on each curve represents $\lambda=0$, i.e., the composition of appointments that minimizes variance without regard to the mean.
 The $A=1$ curve dominates the others, meaning that for any given mean utilization rate (variance), the lowest variance (highest mean utilization rate) is achieved by the personal reminder policy.
-This suggests that the provider may achieve the best mean-variance tradeoff by choosing the personal reminder policy ($A \equiv 1$).
+This suggests that the provider may achieve the best mean-variance tradeoff by choosing the personal reminder policy ($A = 1$).
+This example illustrates how the proposed methods support reliable healthcare decision-making by optimizing resource allocation under constraints, where each target policy may substantially shift the outcome distribution.

-\subsection{Counterfactual portfolio modeling}
+\subsection{Counterfactual Portfolio Modeling}